 From its basic interpretation, the meaning of the 5 of Cups is pretty obvious; the future and outcome of your relationship do not look good.
 The 5 of Cups is one of the typical ‘break up’ and heartache cards.
 If you’re hoping that your lover will come back after this, the 5 of Cups is not a good sign.

 Curious to know what someone is feeling about you?
 The 5 of Cups can reflect the fact that this person has a depressive mood.
 They may be so stress and wrapped up in themselves that they’re not interested in giving any energy to anybody else just now.
-If you're interested in delving deeper into what's on their mind, I have a Tarot spread in my Love Tarot Spreads e-book which does just that.
+If you're interested in delving deeper into what's on their mind, I have more detailed relationship meanings in my Love Tarot Meanings e-book.

 The Five of Cups in a Business Reading